millerthegorilla/artisan_scripts/README.md

 ### customising django_artisan

 You can customise the settings of django_artisan, by editing the file settings.py in the settings directory.
-Be aware that anywhere that os.getenv is used, are completed by the script ./scripts/get_variables.sh.
+Be aware that anywhere that os.getenv is used the variables are loaded into the environment from /etc/opt/${PROJECT_NAME}/.env.
 Places to customise are the text that is displayed in the header and in the about page - NAVBAR_SPIEL and ABOUT_US_SPIEL or the SITE_LOGO for example.

 ### Podman